hostinger/hpayments-client-php/docs/DirectPayments.md

      * @return array
      * @throws GuzzleException
      */
-    public function submitDirectPaymentMethodFormV3(string $merchantAccount, string $paymentMethod, array $formData)
+    public function submitDirectPaymentMethodForm(string $merchantAccount, string $paymentMethod, array $formData)
 ```

-This does exactly same as submitDirectPaymentFormV3 , but does that for provided paymentMethod instead of just merchant.
+This does exactly same as submitDirectPaymentForm , but does that for provided paymentMethod instead of just merchant.

 ## submitDirectPaymentError
 ```$xslt